 - Only arrive 10mins ahead of appointment time and only be accompanied if needed (maximum of one carer per patient)

-- There are no toilet facilities available.
-Please use toilet at home before arriving
+- No toilet facilities available.
+Use toilet at home before arriving.

 The clinician you see will be wearing personal protective equipment (PPE) including; gloves, apron, face mask, goggles, face shield.

 6) Sick Notes / Fit Notes / Med 3 Certificates for employers…

 Due to the current pandemic and pressure on General Practice, we are prioritising the urgent medical needs of our patients and will not be providing a medical certificate for Coronavirus related absence.